-TTM Technologies, Inc. ("TTM") is a leading technology solutions provider and a preeminent technology solutions company.
+TTM Technologies, Inc. ("TTM") is a major global printed circuit board ("PCB") manufacturer, focusing on quick-turn and volume production of technologically advanced PCBs and backplane assemblies as well as a global designer and manufacturer of high-frequency radio frequency (RF) and microwave components and assemblies.
+TTM stands for time-to-market, representing how TTM's time-critical, one-stop manufacturing services enable customers to shorten the time required to develop new products and bring them to market.
 We strive to generate industry leading growth and profitability, driven by empowered employees, with an unwavering value system.
-We are a leading competitor in the printed circuit board industry, with significant market presence in each of our end market segments.
-TTM also designs and develops radio frequency components and sub-assemblies using our own engineering talent and intellectual property.
+We are a leading competitor in the PCB industry, with significant market presence in each of our end market segments.
+TTM also designs and develops radio frequency components and subassemblies using our own engineering talent and intellectual property.

-TTM generated approximately \$2.11B in revenue in 2020.
-We currently operate 24 manufacturing facilities, located in North America and China.
-TTM continues to focus on growing faster than the industry in those submarkets that are strategic to TTM's business model.
+TTM generated approximately \$2.2B revenue in 2021.
+We currently operate a total of 24 specialized manufacturing facilities in North America and China.
+TTM continues to focus on growing faster than the industry as a whole in those submarkets that are strategic to TTM's business model.
 TTM has established a global, customer-focused organization within each business unit chartered to become experts in their markets, strengthen existing customer relationships and develop new customers in growing areas of each market.

-TTM has an operational team that has helped deliver solid financial results and has established a focus on developing leading edge technology positions, integrated supply chain management and burgeoning best practice sharing which form the foundation for future margin improvement.
+TTM has operational and engineering teams that have helped deliver solid financial results and have established a focus on developing leading edge technology positions, integrated supply chain management and burgeoning best practice sharing which form the foundation for future margin improvement.